patchell/NewOldFrontCad/readme.md

 Move along folks, nothing to see here, move along.

+August 29, 2025
+I thought I could make the code a little better.
+Boy, that was a mistake.
+All better now, but I also had to contend with the AI that is now part of Visual Studio.

 August 25, 2025
 The source code was modified, well actuall brought up to snuff, for C++20.